mhagiwara/book-reviews/technology.md

 Technology
 ----------
+* Michael Feathers.
+Working Effectively with Legacy Code.
+    - Chapter 1
+        - Preserving existing behavior is one of the largest challenges in software development.
+    - Chapter 2
+        - Don't 'Edit and Pray.'
+Instead, 'Cover and Modify.'
+        - Good unit tests 1) run fast and 2) help us localize problems.
+Don't talk to DB, files, or networks.
+    - Chapter 3
+        - Sensing - accessing the value our code computes, and Separation - getting a piece of code to run
+        - Fake objects (e.g., creating FakeDisplay instead of real display hardware, that has a 'getLastLine' method)
+        - Mock objects - fake objects that perform assertions internally.

 * Andrew Hunt and David Thomas.
 Pragmatic Programmer.
   - Kaizen applies to individuals too.
 Refine the skills and add new tools.
   - Chapter 1